abusaeed2433/JavaInREADME/regex/part1/README.md

   - To validate the sequence of characters,
   - To search through the sequence of characters,
   - To replace the sequence of characters etc
-- For example: We may validate user given email address using it,
+- For example: We may validate user given email address using it;
 - For validating a pattern, We need
   - To recognize the pattern,
   - A way(`Regular expression`) to express the recognized pattern,